bermudi/botitibotpy/ai_context/architecture_overview.md

 ## Overall Architecture

 The project uses a modular design, separating concerns into distinct components.
-The `content` module handles content loading and generation, the `database` module manages data persistence, the `scheduler` module handles task scheduling and execution, and the `social` module interacts with social media platforms.
+The `content` module handles content loading and generation, the `database` module manages data persistence, the `scheduler` module handles task scheduling and execution, the `social` module interacts with social media platforms, and the `logging` module provides a comprehensive logging system.
 The `config` module provides configuration settings for the entire project.